CAQH Provider Data – Help Page

-Administrative simplification of the credentialing process helps providers increase their compliance with an organization’s requirements.
 The paperwork associated with credentialing is a time-consuming task facing physicians, other health care providers, practice managers and healthcare organizations.
 A typical healthcare provider contracts with 10 - 20 healthcare organizations, each requiring the provider to complete an extensive credentialing application.

 |7.
 Where can I get additional information about this solution?

-|Every health plan may use CAQH ProView if they choose to participate.
+|Every health plan may use the CAQH Provider Data Portal if they choose to participate.
 Other healthcare organizations that handle credentialing functions on behalf of health plans – or that have their own need for credentialing –may also choose to use the solution.
 In all cases, providers must submit authorization for a health plan to access their information.

-|There is no cost for physicians and other health care providers to use CAQH ProView.|
+|There is no cost for physicians and other health care providers to use the CAQH Provider Data Portal.

-|You can register online at https://proview.caqh.org/pm.
-Once registered, you can use your CAQH Provider ID and password to access CAQH ProView.|
+|You can register online at https://proview.caqh.org/pm or you will receive registration instructions once a healthcare organization notifies CAQH that you need to access the database.
+Once registered, you can use your CAQH Provider ID and password to access the CAQH Provider Data Portal.

 |11.
 What profile information can I enter for my providers?

 You can enter the following information for providers:

 |Yes, a practice can have multiple users.
 A practice can identify one or more administrative users, who can add multiple individual users.
 CAQH recommends having at least one primary administrator and one back-up administrator to streamline access to the system.

 |14.
-How will the confidentiality and security of provider information be ensured?||
+How does CAQH ensure the confidentiality and security of my organization’s provider data?